5 AI Tools to Help You Plan a Smarter Budget This Year

 YNAB is a tool that helps you plan where every dollar should go.
 It’s based on the zero-based budgeting method, which does not allow leaving anything to chance.
 You plan where every dollar goes, try to achieve your objectives, and adjust when necessary.

 In their first two months, new users save an average of $600, according to a YNAB report.
-It’s a good choice if you appreciate having complete control over your money and spending instead of just seeing the numbers.
+It’s a good choice if you appreciate having complete control over your money and spending instead of just seeing the numbers, making it one of the best AI tools for budgeting.

 3. Empower: All Your Money in One View

-But what makes Empower one of the best AI budgeting tools available is its potential to predict your expenses based on your habits.
+But what makes Empower one of the best AI apps for smarter budgeting is its potential to predict your expenses based on your habits.
 NerdWallet’s long-term financial planning services are some of their best ideas.
 This might help you figure out where you are now and where you’re going.

 4. PocketGuard: Keeps You From Spending Too Much